Mortgages can be quite complicated for many, with difficult processes and technical words you might not necessarily understand.

 This differs from a holiday home mortgage, where you borrow money to purchase a second home exclusively for your use.

-A home reversion scheme is typically available to homeowners aged 65 or over, and the amount of money you receive will depend on various factors, such as your age, health, and the value of your home.
+A home reversion plan is typically available to homeowners aged 65 or over, and the amount of money you receive will depend on various factors, such as your age, health, and the value of your home.

-It’s important to note that home reversion schemes are not suitable for everyone and may not be the best option for those who want to leave their property as an inheritance to their loved ones.
+It’s important to note that home reversion plans are not suitable for everyone and may not be the best option for those who want to leave their property as an inheritance to their loved ones.

 It’s crucial to seek professional financial advice prior to making any decisions regarding a home reversion scheme.